Knitting & Sewing

 13. I've sent some items but have not received any feedback and don't know if you need any more?

 We are very sorry if you have not received any communication from Tiny Sparks WA in regards to your generous donations, they are all very much appreciated and your efforts have not gone unnoticed!
-We endeavour to email all volunteers who send packages of clothing to us (posted thank you notes are often cost prohibitive to our not-for-profit organisation), however occasionally due to lack of details or volume of packages received in a day some are missed - whoops!
-If you are looking for specific feedback on your items prior to making more, please email email@example.com.
+We endeavour to email all volunteers who send packages of clothing to us (posted thank you notes are often cost prohibitive to our not-for-profit organisation), however occasionally due to lack of details or volume of packages received in a day some are missed.
+If you are looking for specific feedback on your items prior to making more, please email firstname.lastname@example.org.
 Alternatively, you can also email us pictures of your items prior to sending them to us and we will have our sewing coordinator take a look at them for you!
-Please note as we are an entirely volunteer run organisation, it may take up to 6 weeks to provide any feedback, or respond to emails or phone messages in relation to knitting and sewing enquiries.
+Please note as we are an entirely volunteer run organisation, it may take some time to provide any feedback, or respond to emails or phone messages in relation to knitting and sewing enquiries.

 14. Can I drop my item in to your office rather than posting them?